Overview Of Christmas Valley Sand Dunes

 - Operators with a suspended or revoked drivers license may not operate any class ATV

-- Off-highway vehicles are allowed only on designated routes or areas.
+- OHVs are only allowed on designated routes or areas.

-- The Bureau of Land Management follows Oregon State laws and regulations pertaining to off-highway vehicles.
-The term off-highway vehicle refers to all motorized vehicles.
+- The BLM follows Oregon State laws and regulations pertaining to off-highway vehicles.

 - You must have a valid driver’s license, state-issued all-terrain vehicle operator permit, or be accompanied by someone 18 or older with a valid driver’s license or operator permit.